Clicky

 How You’ll Learn Outside of Class

-You’ll get homework to reinforce the lessons provided during the Introduction To Photography Course In DC.
+You’ll get homework to reinforce the lessons provided during the Introduction to Photography Course in DC.
 However, the assignments are not subject-specific.
 Consequently, the class participants learn effectively by producing pictures relevant to their preferred work.
-Moreover, since each photographer brings different kinds of work to display during the classes (4″X6″ prints when meeting in person are best.), conversations organically spring up about the pictures.
+Moreover, since each photographer brings different kinds of work to display during the classes (4″X6″ prints when meeting in person are best), conversations organically spring up about the pictures.
 These conversations are meaningful because they help us cultivate a thought process and vocabulary essential during our studies and practice.

 Jamal H. says: Received Sam’s Introduction to Photography class as a gift in November 2017 after showing an interest in photography due to travel outside the states and it was truly a great experience.
 Sam was patient and willing to always revisit and re-explain topics to me when I struggled with tasks.
 I never felt intimidated as Sam’s easy-going personality gives the class a comforting feeling.
 After only 4 classes, I now can shoot in Manual mode with confidence in capturing my shot as the human eye views it.
 Highly recommend this class to any beginners with a DSLR camera.